 Do your loved ones have a hard time understanding your chronic illness or pain, because to them you LOOK fine?
-But You LOOK Good! is a 56 page book that gives those living with chronic illness and pain a voice about how they feel, what they need and how others can be an encouragement to them.
+But You LOOK Good! is a book that gives those living with chronic illness and pain a voice about how they feel, what they need and how others can be an encouragement to them.
 It is a convenient, informative way to educate loved ones about what people living with ongoing illness and pain struggle with, fight for and need from their friends and family.
 It is easy to read, gives practical ideas on how loved ones can be supportive and is not too long for readers to lose interest!

 “Terrific insights and communicated clearly…my husband said it finally opened his eyes to what I had been trying to say all these years.
 Thanks.” – Sue, New Jersey

 “I just finished reading the [But You LOOK Good] book and although I found myself filling up with tears on almost each and every page, I enjoyed it immensely.” – Bonnie, Rhode Island